-Maldives, an archipelago of 1,200 coral islands grouped in 26 atolls, is one of the world’s most vulnerable countries to global climate change with its highest point only 8 feet above sea level.
-After 30 years of authoritarian rule, Maldives held its first democratic election and enacted its first constitution in 2008, though its democratic transition remains fragile.
-Located along major shipping routes in the Indian Ocean, a peaceful and resilient Maldives is critical to maritime security and regional stability.
+Maldives is an archipelago of 1,200 coral islands grouped in 26 atolls in the Indian Ocean.
+With its highest point only 8 feet above sea level, it is one of the world’s most vulnerable countries to global climate change.
+Located along major international shipping routes, a peaceful and resilient Maldives is critical to maritime security and regional stability.

-USAID programs in Maldives address vulnerabilities that climate-related impacts such as rising sea levels and drought have on Maldivians and their livelihoods, and additionally seek to consolidate the country’s democratic transition.
+Coordinated closely with other U.S. activities in-country, USAID programs address vulnerabilities that climate-related impacts such as rising sea levels, increasing shortages of potable water and droughts have on Maldivians and their livelihoods.
+USAID programs also seek to promote democratic discourse and practices.